Guerra-666/Linuxino/readme.md

 # Linuxino: Automatic Arduino Environment Setup on Linux

 This project is called **Linuxino** and its goal is to automate the setup of the **Arduino** development environment on Linux distributions.
-It solves common problems such as the manual installation of dependencies, permission issues with device access, and the creation of **udev** rules to make it easier to interact with Arduino boards. **Linuxino** helps streamline the process for developers and hobbyists, saving time and reducing configuration errors.
+It solves common problems such as the manual installation of dependencies, permission issues with device access, and the creation of **udev** rules to make it easier to interact with Arduino boards.

 ## Table of Contents
 - [Description](#description)